-This article does not offer a detailed critique of the wide range of procedures that are used in research into the causes of and treatments for psychiatric disorders, not least because that would be a task with almost unlimited scope.
-It is also not intended as a discourse of the important ethical and philosophical debates arising from species differences in neuroanatomy and neuronal networks, which lead some authors to conclude that the development of an animal model for any human brain disorder can never be a realistic objective. ^{5,6} Instead, the baseline for this article is that not only do many scientists believe that such models exist already, but they are using them with impunity.
+This article does not offer a detailed critique of the wide range of procedures that are used in research of the causes and treatments for psychiatric disorders, not least because that would be a task with almost unlimited scope.
+It is also not intended as a discourse of the important ethical and philosophical debates arising from species differences in neuroanatomy and neuronal networks, which lead some authors to conclude that the development of an animal model for any human brain disorder can never be a realistic objective ^{5, 6}.
+Instead, the baseline for this article is that not only do many scientists believe that such models exist already, but they are using them with impunity.

-This scenario would be acceptable if the assumptions that underpin the model(s) had been validated, and if it is acknowledged that their validity depends on the experimental context and the research objectives.
-The aim of this article is to highlight: (a) the extent to which these vital steps are typically ignored; and (b) how the rationale for the experiments, as well as the conclusions arising from the work, risk being fundamentally flawed as a consequence.
-These problems do not rest on the fine details of each 'model' or psychiatric disorder; they are generic - and so this article draws on some striking examples from preclinical research on depression and antidepressants, in order to illustrate some ways in which validity can be compromised.
+That would be acceptable if the assumptions that underpin the model(s) have been validated, and if it is acknowledged that their validity depends on the experimental context and the research objectives.
+The aim of this article is to highlight the extent to which those vital steps are typically ignored and, as a consequence, both the rationale for the experiments and the conclusions arising from the work risk being fundamentally flawed.
+These problems do not rest on the fine details of each 'model' or psychiatric disorder; they are generic and so this article draws on some striking examples from preclinical research of depression and antidepression in order to illustrate some ways in which validity can be compromised.
 Particular attention is devoted to an appraisal of the Forced Swim Test (FST) because that procedure has attracted a good deal of criticism and is the focus of a campaign to ban its use altogether.